mapperr/tsk/README.md

         shows extended help

 tsk files:
-    a tsk file contains the task title and task tags in the first line, and the task body from the second line on.
+    a tsk file contains the task title and task tags in the first line, with tags following the title, and the task body from the second line on.
     A tsk file is named with the timestamp the task was created and the task id.

 tags:
     tasks can be tagged.
-A 'tag' is a string in the form of #tag or #tag:value where tag and value can contain only letters, numbers, undescores '_' and dashes '-', without blank spaces. those tags will help search and task categorization or can be used by external integrations.
+A 'tag' is a string in the form of #value or #key:value where key and value can contain only letters, numbers, undescores '_' and dashes '-', without blank spaces. those tags will help searching, task categorization, reports or can be used by external integrations. among them there are special tags that are considered in task reports (you can change them with env vars):
+    - #done [env: TSK_TAG_DONE , cur: ]

 env vars:
     - TSK_DEBUG: set it to whatever value to show debug informations [default: unset, cur: unset]
     - TSK_DIR: the directory containing your tasks [default: $HOME/.tsk, cur: /home/mapperr/src/git.sr.ht/~mapperr/tasks]
-    - TSK_DONE_TAG: the tasks tagged with the TSK_DONE tag are excluded from lists, unless you explicitly include them [default: #done , cur: done]
 ```

 ## References and related projects